 A metric ‘carat’ is defined as 200 milligrams.
 Each carat is divided into 100 ‘points’.
 This allows very precise measurements to the hundredth decimal place.

-The carat weight of a diamond can appear differently based on the shape of the diamond – such as round brilliant, pear, oval, cushion, marquise, emerald or radiant.
+The carat weight of a diamond can appear differently based on the shape of the diamond – such as round brilliant, pear, oval, cushion, marquise, emerald, or radiant.
 It is important to note that carat weight does not necessarily correlate with size.
-Two diamonds might have the same carat weight but appear quite different due to its proportions.
+Two diamonds might have the same carat weight but appear quite different due to their proportions.

 Everything else being equal, the diamond price increases with the carat weight because larger diamonds are rarer and generally more desirable.
 Importantly, the other factors of Color, Clarity and Cut also have an impact on value.

 Diamond color means the absence of color and refers to the natural tint of a diamond.
 The closer it is to being truly ‘colorless, the rarer it is.
 From colorless, it moves to warm whites with hints of yellow.

 After which they become Fancy colors.
 Many diamond color distinctions are so subtle that they are invisible to the untrained eye.
 However, color distinctions make a big difference in diamond quality and price.

 When assessing the color of a diamond, there are several factors to consider.
 The most crucial aspect is the stone's hue, followed by its tone, which refers to how light or dark the color appears, and saturation, or how intense the color is.
 While these factors are significant, remember that they do not function independently.

 For instance, a diamond with a light tone might still exhibit a rich color if it has high saturation.
 Another critical aspect is the overall uniformity of the diamond's color, which is evaluated by looking at the stone from various angles and under different light conditions.
 The diamond's size also impacts color perception; larger diamonds tend to show more color.